1. Never point an air hose or air gun at anyone,

-5. Before disconnecting a hose from the compressed air system, shut off the compressed air at the nearest shutoff valve and drain the remaining air from the system.
+Shut off the compressed air system at the nearest shutoff valve and drain the remaining air from the system.

 6. Check the connectors and hose clamps so that everything is securely fastened.